Registering to Vote

 - a British, other Commonwealth, Irish or European Union citizen

-- aged 18 or over for Westminster and European elections and some referendums or for Scottish Parliament and Local Government (Council) elections - 16 and 17 year old
+- aged 18 or over for Westminster and some referendums or for Scottish Parliament and Local Government (Council) elections - 16 and 17 year old

 - not subject to any legal incapacity.

 You can apply to register to vote online please visit www.gov.uk/register-to-vote.
 You will need your National Insurance number to hand.
-Alternatively please call the electoral registration office on 01343 541203 during office hours for a registration form.
+Alternatively please call the electoral registration office on 01343 541203 during office hours for a registration form or email firstname.lastname@example.org.

 The electoral register is maintained by the Grampian Valuation Joint Board (GVJB) who manage the register on behalf of the Returning Officers in Moray, Aberdeenshire and Aberdeen City.
 It is not maintained by the Council.
 The electoral register contains details of everyone who has registered to vote and is published once a year and updated monthly.
 The GVJB are also responsible for applications for proxy and postal voting.